-OSCON How appropriate that we caught Chairman Tim O'Reilly ogling Portland's tram schedule just a few minutes before the Pirate Party's founder Rickard Falkvinge took the stage at O'Reilly's own conference.
+OSCONOSCON How appropriate that we caught Chairman Tim O'Reilly ogling Portland's tram schedule just a few minutes before the Pirate Party's founder Rickard Falkvinge took the stage at O'Reilly's own conference.
 Chairman Tim plotted his escape from OSCON, as Falkvinge prepared to talk to the people about things that matter.
 O'Reilly seemed to miss the crucial issues of the day at every turn, during OSCON.